Uranium trioxide: As a base

 Dissolving uranium oxide in a strong acid like sulfuric or nitric acid forms the double positive charged uranyl cation.
 The uranyl nitrate formed (UO2(NO3)2·6H2O) is soluble in ethers, alcohols, ketones and esters; for example, tributylphosphate.
-This solubility is used to separate uranium from other elements in nuclear reprocessing, which begins with the dissolution of nuclear fuel rods in nitric acid.
+This solubility is used to separate uranium from other elements in nuclear reprocessing, which begins with the dissolution of nuclear fuel rods in nitric acid to form this salt.
 The uranyl nitrate is then converted to uranium trioxide by heating.

 From nitric acid one obtains uranyl nitrate, trans-UO2(NO3)2·2H2O, consisting of eight-coordinated uranium with two bidentate nitrato ligands and two water ligands as well as the familiar O=U=O core.

 Uranium oxides in ceramics

 UO3-based ceramics become green or black when fired in a reducing atmosphere and yellow to orange when fired with oxygen.
 Orange-coloured Fiestaware is a well-known example of a product with a uranium-based glaze.
 UO3-has also been used in formulations of enamel, uranium glass, and porcelain.

 Prior to 1960, UO3 was used as an agent of crystallization in crystalline coloured glazes.
 It is possible to determine with a Geiger counter if a glaze or glass was made from UO3.